Skip to main content

 Yes!
 Register for a public account and navigate to the left-side menu and click Create and then New Filing.

 Yes.
 We suggest support staff create their own public account to file.
-Support staff may use an attorneys’ account to file.
+The organization administrator of your legal organization should add all support staff as Users to their organization within the portal.

 If the opposing party is registered for a portal account, they may be served through the portal.
 When you file a document, one of the steps is to select how you are serving the other parties on the case.
 If the party can receive service through the portal, there will be a check mark next to their name under eService.